jbg469/Gift-Card-Processing-App/Report/Artifacts/Appsec-Lab2.md

 <img width="1041" alt="Screen Shot 2022-03-20 at 9 56 44 PM" src="https://user-images.githubusercontent.com/72175659/159196606-5c9c1640-1ef9-4605-993e-cc916bb97260.png">

-We are being asked for the password dat of the user in the session and the administrator they are found in Legacysite_user
+We are being asked for the password data of the user in the session and the administrator, they are found in Legacysite_user.

 <img width="1043" alt="Screen Shot 2022-03-20 at 9 57 13 PM" src="https://user-images.githubusercontent.com/72175659/159196953-b193f52c-470b-47e6-8063-37d408f41a56.png">